hibadaoud/Lab6_SDE/README.md

 - **OPTION2:**
   - Create a new folder.
-  - Download the image file in that folder.
+  - Download the docker image file [lab6_image_1.tar] (https://drive.google.com/drive/folders/1yAccadetzAV3qKVh5O5gbHskZWKDYWTB) in that folder.
   - Open Docker Desktop.
   - Load the image using:
     ```